syarul/keet/README.md

 </div>
 ```

-Once mounted, the attributes of our object are observable and you can simply change them to make new update.
+Once mounted, the attributes of applied object are observable,

 ```javascript
 obj.example.template = 'hello keet!'

 ```
-Our DOM will reactively change into
+the corresponding DOM will reactively changed into
 ```html
 <div id="app">
   <!--result start-->